lizardzhou/Dyssol/source/class.rst

 As mentioned in section :ref:`label-solverDev`, you can generate your own solvers in Dyssol under class ``CExternalSolver``.

-In Dyssol, external solvers are connected with open-source programm packages from the internet.
+In Dyssol, external solvers are connected with :ref:`open-source programm packages <label-equationSolvers>`.
 Thus you can only do some basic operations for these solvers, such as generate new solver, name it, get ID and version, initialize and finalize, etc.

 In this section, the functions and variables applied in external solver are introduced.